syneder/consul-container-inspector/README.md

 > the Consul configuration will be read can be overridden by specifying the corresponding path in
 > the `CONSUL_CONFIG_PATH` environment variable.
 Or the path to the Consul unix socket can be
 > overridden by passing the Consul configuration in base64 format in the `CONSUL_CONFIG` environment
 > variable.
-Or the path to the Unix Consul socket can be overridden using the `--consul:socket`
+Or the path to the Unix Consul socket can be overridden using the command line argument
-> command line argument.
+> `--consul:socket`.